-Aparna Satheesan, Artistic Director of Samyoga School of Arts is an internationally acclaimed talented dancer who trained in different classical Indian dance forms like Bharatanatyam, Kuchipudi, Mohiniyattom, Kathakali, Ottam Thullal, Kerala Nadanam from eminent legendary dancers like Padmabushan Dhananjayans(Alumni of Kalakshestra and direct disciple of Smt.
+Aparna Satheesan, is an internationally acclaimed talented dancer who trained in different classical Indian dance forms like Bharatanatyam, Kuchipudi, Mohiniyattom, Kathakali, Ottam Thullal, Kerala Nadanam from eminent legendary dancers like Padmabushan Dhananjayans(Alumni of Kalakshestra and direct disciple of Smt.
 Rukmini Devi Arundale), Smt.
 Vyjayanthi Kashi, Regatta Girija Chandran, Nelliyodu Vasudevan Namboothiri.
 She has been trained in this art form for more that 20 years and has been

 Aparna has premiered her own first dance production “Krishna” at The Sangam, organized by Elli Lilly Corporation, Indianapolis, IN USA, where she played the main role as Krishna.
 Her notable dance productions are Krishna, Shivoham, Sri Rama Charitham and so on.
 She performed the lead role as Rama in the dance production Sri Rama Charitham which was premiered at Westfield High School on July 16 2017.

 This dance production was premiered at The Sangam program by Elli Lilly on 2015.
 Concept and Choreography by Aparna Satheesan.